Are you feeling overwhelmed? Take a bit of time for self-care and try these 5 things to do when you are feeling overwhelmed.

 5 Things to DO When You Are Feeling Overwhelmed

-1. Set up good routines.
-I have fought having schedules my whole life but I have to admit that good routines really do make all of the difference.
-Crystal Paine’s Make Over Your Mornings and Make Over Your Evenings ecourses have really helped me set up routines.
+I have fought against having a schedule my whole life but I have to admit that good routines really do make all of the difference.
+Crystal Paine’s Make Over Your Mornings and Make Over Your Evenings e-courses have really helped me set up routines.
 It takes some trial and error but once you have good routines you will feel at least somewhat productive even if you do nothing else all day.

-4. Have freezer meals on hand.
 This goes along with taking care of yourself.
 Eating healthy food gives us more energy and helps us to be our best selves.
 When we get busy we often make bad food choices.
 Having healthy meals in your freezer can prevent this.
 I used to be better at doing this but have gotten out of the habit lately.
-To help learn more and get back in the habit I’ve been taking Freezer Meals 101, an ecourse.
-It’s really great, especially if you are new to freezer cooking.

 You can also use Eat at Home menu plans to have all the meal planning done for you.
 They give you the meal plan and color-coded shopping lists to make it really easy.